-- § Be your own boss, make your own decisions (and mistakes!). - § Your effort benefits YOU directly. - § Potentially high growth and high earnings. - § Excitement and satisfaction. - § Must be a self-starter: decisive, able to take risks, willing to deal with uncertainty. - § Will family and other personal obligations allow for 18+ hour days? - § Can you fund the startup phase? - § Do you plan and organize well? - § Do you have the stomach for sales, marketing, competition, ...?
+- Are you a self-starter: decisive, able to take risks, willing to deal with uncertainty? - Do you plan and organize well? - Will family and other personal obligations allow for 18+ hour days? - Can you fund the startup phase? - Do you have the stomach for sales, marketing, competition, risk...?